 The Cowboy Way went from a subway scene to a "chasing the train" scene straight out of a cowboy movie.
 Yes, really.
 Horses and everything!

 Enchanted has several shots of the subway.
 And for all it takes place in New York, they walk past the Subway and/or take cabs and horse drawn carriages instead.
 (The one time the subway is actually used, it's implied that it's confusing enough that Giselle has to change trains at least once before she manages to leave the system.)

-The American Godzilla film featured the titular reptile nesting in the subway.
+The first American Godzilla (1998) featured the titular reptile nesting in the subway.

 The French Connection features a car/train chase under the BMT West End El (then the B line, now the D line) in Brooklyn.
 A less famous scene takes place on the Times Square - Grand Central Shuttle.

 The river of slime in Ghostbusters II actually located in on the abandoned pnuematic transit system tubes.
 Later on, Egon, Ray, and Winston explore real abandoned subway line and run into a ghost train.

 The Teenage Mutant Ninja Turtles in the movieverse move into an ornate, abandoned subway station after the location of their original lair is compromised.